Traumatic Brain Injuries

 A teenage girl went through the windshield of a car, causing massive traumatic brain injury as well as substantial disfigurement and the need for several surgeries.
 In addition to her physical injuries, we were able to prove that she would suffer cognitive difficulties throughout her life.
 Today her life is made easier because of a $1,875,000 settlement Rubin Guttman & Associates obtained , which will pay her over $11,000,000 over the course of her life.

-And these are just two examples of the results Rubin Guttman & Associates has obtained as Ohio traumatic brain injury lawyers.
+And these are just two examples of the results Rubin Guttman & Associates has obtained as brain injury lawyers in the Cleveland area.

 Some of the most serious injuries our clients suffer are traumatic brain injuries.
 These injuries are sometimes called "closed head injuries" when the skull has not been penetrated or broken .
 Or the injury may be the result of a skull fracture or a penetrating wound to the head.
 Traumatic brain injury is an injury to the brain caused by a blow or other external force (such as whiplash) which may produce symptoms such as an altered state of consciousness or changes in cognitive, physical, or even emotional functioning .
 People who are injured in an accident sometimes strike their heads or don't even realize that they have done so.
 They may suffer such severe whiplash that the brain is effectively slammed in to the inside of the skull, causing injury.
 There is no visible bruise and they don't even necessarily report hurting their head to the emergency room or to their doctor.
 Or they may experience some dizziness, headache or double vision, but may not even recognize that the symptoms are related to their accident.
 Sometimes they don't even realize that they are "different" since the accident and it is family, friends or co-workers who see the difference in their behavior.